Suvink/scrabble-clock/README.md

 Please refer to the [Discussions](https://github.com/Suvink/scrabble-clock/discussions) section.

 ## License
-This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/Suvink/scrabble-clock/blob/master/LICENCE) file for details.
+This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License - see the [LICENSE](https://github.com/Suvink/scrabble-clock/blob/master/LICENCE) file for details.

 ## Buy me a coffee